 Approximately three-quarters of all new jobs are created by the expansion of established businesses.
-This simple fact makes BRE the most effective economic development strategy that any community could utilize as it builds upon the established business skills and expertise that have been gained by years of running a business that generates jobs and incomes for residents.
-Through BRE, established businesses that have helped build San Benito County's economy are valued, encouraged, and assisted rather than neglected.
+This simple fact makes BRE the most effective economic development strategy that any community can utilize to build upon the established business skills and expertise gained by years of running a business.
+Established businesses that have helped build San Benito County's economy are valued, encouraged, and assisted rather than neglected through BRE.

-However, new business retention and expansion initiatives do not necessarily generate positive news headlines and publicity because some established companies do not want to advertise that the Economic Development Corporation of San Benito County (EDC) and its partners were able to help it stay.
+New business retention and expansion initiatives do not necessarily generate positive news headlines and publicity because some established companies do not want to advertise that the Economic Development Corporation of San Benito County (EDC) and its partners were able to help it stay.
 However, it is through retention and expansion activities and small business assistance that San Benito County's economy will actually prosper and grow the most.
-Moreover, effective BRE is a systematic approach to reach out to firms that need assistance with planning and building regulations, skills training, infrastructure improvements, marketing, and business development.
+Effective BRE is a systematic approach to reach out to firms in need of assistance with planning and building regulations, skills training, infrastructure improvements, marketing, and/or business development.
 This approach requires hard groundwork, most of which is accomplished under the radar of any publicity.
 While a less splashy endeavor than attracting a big new company, the payouts of BRE are much greater for the community.